Price Negotiation Techniques

-One of the most important rules to remember about the concept of Power Negotiating is that you should always ask the other side for more than you expect to get.
-Rothschild pawn Henry Kissinger had this to say about getting more at the negotiation table, “Effectiveness at the conference table depends upon overstating one’s demands.”
+One of the most important sales training techniques to remember about the concept of power negotiating is that you should always ask the other side for more than you expect to get.
+Rothschild pawn Henry Kissinger had this to say about getting more at the negotiation table: “Effectiveness at the conference table depends upon overstating one’s demands.”

 - Why should you ask the store for a bigger discount than you believe you have a chance of getting?

-- Why should you beseech your boss for an executive suite even though you think you’ll be pleased to get a private office?
+- Why should you ask your boss for an executive suite even though you’ll be pleased to get a private office?

 - If you’re applying for a new position, why should you ask for a larger salary and more benefits than you think they’ll give you?

-- If you’re displeased with a meal in a restaurant, why should you ask the captain to nullify the entire bill, even though you think they will take off only the charge for the offending item?
+- Imagine you’re displeased with a meal in a restaurant.
+Why should you ask the captain to nullify the entire bill, even though you think they’ll take off only the charge for the offending item?

-- Why, if you are positive that the buyer wants to spread the business around, should you still ask for it all?
+- Why, if you’re positive that the buyer wants to spread the business around, should you still ask for it all?

 - Why should you assume that they would like to purchase your extended service warranty even though you know they’ve never done this before?

-If you thought about this, you’d likely came up with a few good reasons to ask for more than you expect to get.
-The obvious answer is that it gives you some negotiating space.
+If you thought about this, you’d likely come up with a few good reasons to ask for more than you expect to get in your business negotiations.
+The obvious answer is that asking for more gives you some negotiating space.
 If you’re selling, you can always lower your sales negotiation price, but you can never increase the price.
 If you’re buying, you can always go up, but you can never come down.
 What you should be asking for is your MPP – your maximum plausible position.
 This is the most that you can request and still have the other side see some plausibility in your position.

-The less you know about your counterpart, the higher your initial position should be, for two reasons:
+The less you know about the other side, the higher your initial position should be, for two reasons:

 - You may be incorrect in your assumptions.
-If you don’t know the other person or his needs well, he may be willing to pay more than you think.
-If he’s selling, he may be willing to take far less than you think.
+If you don’t know the other person’s needs well, they may be willing to pay more than you think.
+Or, if they’re selling, they may be willing to take far less than you think.